Justification of Red List Category

 This species was formerly distributed across North America, but is now Extinct as a result of habitat clearance and hunting.
 The last reliable wild record dates from 1900, and a search beginning in 1910 failed to find it.

-Ectopistes migratorius was found forest in eastern and central Canada and the USA, occasionally wandering south to Mexico and Cuba.
+Ectopistes migratorius was found in forest in eastern and central Canada and the USA, occasionally wandering south to Mexico and Cuba.
 Over the 19th century, the species crashed from being one of the most abundant birds in the world to extinction (Schorger 1955).
 The last wild bird was shot in 1900, and surveys in 1910-1911 failed to record any (Blockstein and Tordoff 1985).
 The last captive bird died in 1914 in the Cincinnati Zoo (Wilcove 1989).

 It was a nomadic species, breeding and foraging in vast flocks millions of birds strong.
 It exploited seasonally available crops of beechmast, acorns and chestnuts; scouting for food sources and infomation sharing was likely to have required flocks of a certain critical size, below which survival would be compromised.
 Birds nested in April or May in vast colonies typically 16 by 5 km in size.